WesloTheWeb/gym-social-app/README.md

 - [✔] <s>Background change to the time of day and weather (may need to find royalty free asset).</s>
 - [ ] Calendar widget
 - [ ] Choose a modern database for the backend

+## Developer Notes
+This project is a work in progress and started in the Fall of 2022.
+As I update the design and iterations a lot is expected to change, however I plan to keep official versions of release branches for archive purposes as time goes on.

+## Technologies Used
+### Front End
+- NextJS (via Create-Next-App).
+- JavaScript (ES 6+)
+- SASS
+- React Hook Form
+- Adobe XD

+### Back End
+- MongoDB
+- Express
+- NodeJS